SciCompKL/CoDiPack/documentation/Tutorial6.md

 ============

 This is the same tutorial as [Tutorial 3](@ref Tutorial3) and [Tutorial 4](@ref Tutorial4) but uses the vector mode to compute the full Jacobian matrix.
+The vector mode of AD can be used to evaluate multiple tangent or adjoint directions in one sweep.

 The function we want to differentiate is implemented as
 ~~~~{.cpp}